flaticols/positionless/README.md

 1. Scans your Go code for struct literal initialization
 2. Identifies positional initialization patterns
 3. Suggests fixes that convert to named field initialization
+4. Can automatically apply fixes with the `-fix` flag
-4. Preserves your original values and formatting
+5. Preserves your original values and formatting
-5. Only processes exported fields (respects Go's visibility rules)
+6. Only processes exported fields (respects Go's visibility rules)
-6. Skips generated files by default
+7. Skips generated files by default (use `-generated` to include them)

 ## Example